 The Company does not designate foreign currency forward contracts as hedges for accounting purposes, and changes in the fair value of these instruments are recognized in earnings during the period of change.
 Because the Company enters into forward contracts only as an economic hedge, any gain or loss on the underlying foreign-denominated existing or anticipated receivable or payable balance would be offset by the loss or gain on the forward contract.
-Net (losses) gains on forward contracts for the years ended June 30, 2012, 2011 and 2010 were (\$173,000), \$189,000 and (\$219,000), respectively, and are included in the accompanying Consolidated Statement of Operations as other (expense) income, net.
-As of June 30, 2012, the Company had outstanding forward contracts with notional amounts equivalent to approximately \$3.3 million (€2.5 million), all maturing on or before October 7, 2013.
-As of June 30, 2011, the Company had outstanding forward contracts with notional amounts equivalent to approximately \$1.6 million (€1.1 million).
+Net gains (losses) on forward contracts for the years ended June 30, 2013, 2012 and 2011 were \$197,000, \$(173,000) and \$189,000, respectively, and are included in the accompanying Consolidated Statement of Operations as other income (expense), net.
+As of June 30, 2013, the Company had an outstanding forward contract with a notional amount equivalent to approximately \$57,000 (€41,000), maturing on October 7, 2013.
+As of June 30, 2012, the Company had outstanding forward contracts with notional amounts equivalent to approximately \$3.3 million (€2.5 million).
 The Company does not anticipate using derivative instruments for any purpose other than hedging exchange rate exposure.